What not to eat when pregnant

 Shark, marlin and swordfish can contain high levels of mercury that can harm your baby’s developing nervous system.

-Raw shellfish carries a risk of food poisoning, unless the fish has been frozen first.
+Raw shellfish carries a risk of food poisoning.

 Oily fish can contain pollutants such as dioxins and polychlorinated biphenyls (PCBs).
 Therefore, you should not eat more than two portions of oily fish (such as salmon, trout, sardines, mackerel) and certain non-oily fish (such as dogfish, sea bass, sea bream, turbot, halibut, crab) each week.